 The Hariclea Darclée International Voice Competition

 Since 1997 the Hariclea Darclée International Voice Competition is held annually in Braila.
 Every second year there is the major contest and festival, whereas the other year features a conference and a masterclass.
-The major contest is quite a happening.
+The contest is quite a happening.
 Hundreds of young singers are hosted in the hotel Trajan, opposite the theatre and close to the banks of the Danube.
 The stairs, the elevators, the bathrooms in fact you can hear singing, scaling and gorgling everywhere.
 All fine young people who come with a dream, hoping to learn, to win, but most of all to sing.
-To choose a singers career is no lighthearted decision, especially in the 21st century where classical music seems to be marginalized under the beat of popmusic.
+To choose a singer's career is no lighthearted decision, especially in the 21st century where classical music seems to be marginalized under the beat of popmusic.
 Yet one could also uphold another view, for there certainly was never a time where so many people visited the opera as today!
-Perhaps opera's function in society is smaller today than in 1900, but as earths people have multiplied vastly there are more people listening to opera today than ever before.
-Especially if one realizes that opera is no longer a European art, but a universal passion from Milan to Seoul, New York to Tokyo and Moscow to Bejing.
+Perhaps opera's function in society is smaller today than in 1900, but as earth's people have multiplied vastly there are more people listening to opera today than ever before.
+Opera is also no longer a European art, but a universal passion from Milan to Seoul, New York to Tokyo and Moscow to Bejing.

 The background of the COMPETITION

 In 1995 the Brailan municipality was thinking about organizing a significant event that would honour the memory of Hariclea Darclée.
-Mariana Nicolesco was asked to investigate the possibilities.
-She had the idea to have a competition with young artists, and after some dispute about the pro's and cons of the old theatre versus the new one, it was decided to use the theatre where Darclée had sung herself.
-The first Hariclea Darclée festival started with 120 participants.
-There was no pre-selection, but instead there were three eliminating phases.
-The singers were between 20 and 35 years old, and could bring their repertory of choice.
-There the tradition started to let the finalists perform in public at the end of the competition, while some of them are also parttaking in the complete opera performance that concludes the contests finals.
-Mariana Nicolesco is clear about the concept and the advantages :
+At one point Mariana Nicolesco (1948-2022) turned it into an international competition.
+The first Hariclea Darclée International Competition started with 120 participants.
+The tradition to let the finalists perform in public at the end of the competition started there, with some of them also parttaking in the complete opera performance that concludes the contest's finals.
+Mariana Nicolesco:

 "These young ones are full of doubt on this extraordinary path they are heading for, and lots of them might get there, if only they would be singing the right repertoire.
 That is why we let them sing the things they feel most comfortable with.
 A good young voice is like a rough diamond.
 You polish it and all of a sudden you see this extraordinary light come out.
 And then there's the theatre life of course.
 In these weeks full of rehearsing for the final concert and the opera performance they learn to live in the theatre for twelve hours a day - and to enjoy it.
 This is very rare.
 I had this experience myself at La Scala.
 I will never forget these seven new productions, especially the Don Giovanni with Muti: from ten o' clock a.m. to two p.m. with only a few 10 minute breaks.
 We could go on and on, and then after midnight we all went over it again at dinner.
 That is what young singers find in Braila today.
 We give them the chance to participate in real public performances, so that they can develop."

-When it comes to Romania's vocal talents, Nicolesco is very optimistic:
+When it comes to Romania's vocal talents, Nicolesco was very optimistic: